-Like a lot of formal trousers, the classic linen trouser has undergone some upgrades in recent years.
+Like many formal trousers, the classic men’s linen trouser has undergone some upgrades in recent years.
 Drawstring waists and unfinished hems help to create a more casual, beachy look, whereas classic side adjusters and welt pockets on pairs with sharp pleats help to create a more office-appropriate summer look.

-Opting for a linen trouser with a turn-up hem is probably the best way of getting the most bang for your buck.
-Tried and tested with suit trousers, the turn-up is dapper in the office, whilst also being perfect for further rolling up on the beach.
+Opting for linen trousers with a turn-up hem is probably the best way of getting the most bang for your buck.
+Tried and tested with suit trousers, the turn-up is dapper in the office, whilst also perfect for further rolling up on the beach.

 The Best Brands For Linen Trousers

 US brand Theory’s classic Zaine pant has been given an update for summer.
-Cut the same as their best-selling trouser, the linen variation offers a linen-poly blend, making the trousers just that little bit easier to care for and a touch of stretch provides added comfort.
+Cut the same as their best-selling trouser, the linen variation offers a touch of stretch to provide added comfort, and .
 The trousers are cropped to the ankle, making them easy to roll up for a more contemporary sea-side look.

-Not quite ready to hang up the chinos in favour of a linen trouser?
-Head to NN07, which has developed a linen-cotton blend chino to satisfy the doubters.
-A great solution, especially teamed with an of-the-moment holiday shirt.
-For those ready to go beyond nodding at the trend, the Scandi brand also does a casual linen trouser with a drawstring waist, pleated front and tapered leg.
+Ready to ditch the chinos in favour of a linen trouser?
+Head to NN07, which has developed the perfect linen trouser with a drawstring waist to satisfy the casual summer gent.
+A great lightweight option, especially teamed with a classic Oxford shirt or simple tee.
+For those ready to go beyond nodding at the trend, the Scandi brand has given casual Fridays a whole new meaning.

 Marks & Spencer

-Dressing for the office in summertime is hard, fact.
-High-street stalwart M&S has come to the rescue with a range of linen trousers that won’t look too casual for work, but will graft away in the wardrobe, doubling as a weekend option.
-Its slim fit linen trousers are cut just right to roll up for a weekend paddle and the blend of linen and viscose means they drape well with instantaneous creases.
+Dressing for the office in the summertime is hard, fact.
+High-street stalwart M&S has come to the rescue with a range of linen trousers that won’t look too casual for work but will graft away in the wardrobe, doubling as a weekend option.
+Its slim fit linen trousers are cut just right to roll up for a weekend paddle, and the blend of linen and viscose means they drape well with instantaneous creases.

-Mr Porter’s in-house label has, in just a few short years, nailed considered takes on lasting, wearable trends.
+In just a few short years, Mr Porter’s in-house label has nailed considered takes on lasting, wearable trends.
 So it’s no surprise to see it stocking a few linen trousers for summer.
-Loose or tapered and tailored, the palette is muted and easy to style up or down depending on what you’re running out of the door for.
+Either loose or tapered and tailored, the palette is muted and easy to style up or down, depending on what you’re running out of the door for.
 And expect extra touches like drawstring waists, sharp pleats or chambray finishes.

-Linen can be a hard fabric to mould to the body, it’s designed to sit away to create a cooling sensation.
-The range at COS plays with proportions by creating a smart suit trouser which sits close to the body, for a more polished look.
-Then its cotton-linen blend joggers offer a more casual silhouette with a comfortable fit and an elasticated waist, for those BBQ weekends and Netflix binges.
+Linen can be a hard fabric to mould to the body; it’s designed to sit away to create a cooling sensation.
+The range at COS plays with proportions by creating a smart suit trouser that sits close to the body for a more polished look.
+Then its linen pants offer a more slim-fit silhouette with a breathable fabric to take you from BBQ weekends to smart corporate events.

 British brand Far Afield offers a range of linen trousers with an easy palette to work with.
 They span linen suit trousers to looser, casual options, all of which will work with crisp shirts as well as an easy Breton top.